eBrute/wonitor/readme.md

 Note that the pages will not show anything, since there is no database yet.
 The database will be created after the first stats have been uploaded (after the first finished round).

+Optional: you can configure your webserver to restrict public access of the **/data** directory, which contains the raw databases.
+However, all the data can still be accessed through the query API.

 ## Setting up the game server
 Note: You could do this part before setting up the web server.
 In this case Wonitor will probably throw some errors and deactivate itself until it gets reloaded (i.e. on mapchange).